OverCatX/ku-market/docs/USER_GUIDE.md

 2. Fill in your information:
    - Name
    - KU Email (@ku.th required)
-   - Password
+   - Password (minimum 6 characters)
    - Faculty
-   - Phone number
+   - Phone number (10 digits, starting with 0)
 3. Click "Sign Up"
 4. Login with your credentials

+### Forgot Password

+1. Go to `/forgot-password`
+2. Enter your KU email address
+3. Check your email for 6-digit OTP (expires in 60 seconds)
+4. Go to `/verify-otp` and enter the OTP
+5. Set your new password

 ### 2. Verify Identity